silverstripe/silverstripe-framework/docs/en/00_Getting_Started/01_Installation/04_Other_installation_Options/Windows_IIS7.md

 ```

+Tweak the above values as necessary if your requirements differ.

 ## Folder permissions for PHP

 Now we need to set up folder permissions for PHP.
 Open the php.ini and find the paths for sessions and file uploads.
 They will look like this: